opencontainers/web/content/charter.md

 **10. Budget**

 * a.
 The Trademark Board shall approve an annual budget and never commit to spend in excess of funds raised.
 The budget shall be consistent with the non-profit mission of The Linux Foundation.
 * b.
-The OCI Budget shall include funds for a part-time program manager, or at the OCI’s discretion, an Executive Director, to assist OCI with project management, organizing meetings and assisting in driving initiatives of the Trademark Board, TDC or TOB.
+The OCI Budget shall include funds for a part-time program manager, or at the OCI’s discretion, an Executive Director, to assist OCI with project management, organizing meetings and assisting in driving initiatives of the Trademark Board, TDCs or TOB.
 * c.
 The Linux Foundation shall provide regular reports of spend levels against the budget.
 * d.
 The Linux Foundation shall have custody of and final authority over the usage of any fees, funds and other cash receipts.